 It is always best to talk with the locals to find out the best things to eat and the best places to find them.
 I love hotel receptionists since some of them gave me some really good recommendations.

 So let me start by recounting some of the best and worst food experiences during my trip to Europe.
 I will be splitting this into multiple parts since I definitely cannot finish all the cities in one part.
-I will start with vegetarian food in Portugal.
+I will start with vegetarian food in Portugal/ vegan food in Portugal.

 Since Lisbon was my first stop, I took it really slow.
 I was still getting used to my jet lag and hence did not want to experiment too much when it came to food.